adrian110288/ClockProgressView/README.md

 # ClockProgressView
-Indicator of long running task
+Indicator of long running task for iOS in Swift